Abandoned & Little-Known Airfields:

 The earliest depiction of the Fleming Island airfield which has been located

-It depicted the airfield as having a total of 4 paved runways.
+It depicted the field as having 4 asphalt runways,

-A total of 6 single-engine aircraft were visible on the airfield.
+and 2 single-engine aircraft were visible on the runways.

 The earliest chart depiction which has been located of the Fleming's Island airfield